Natalie Clifford Barney: Early life

 Barney was born in 1876 in Dayton, Ohio, to Albert Clifford Barney and Alice Pike Barney.
-Alice learned to love the arts from her father, who owned Pike's Opera House in Cincinnati, Ohio.
-Albert Barney partially inherited his family's railroad car manufacturing company, Barney & Smith Car Works.
+When Barney was a year old, she and her family moved to Cincinnati, staying in a suite of rooms in the Burnet House, a grand hotel.
+The Barneys were living here when Natalie's sister, Laura, was born in 1879.
+They stayed at the Burnet House until eventually moving to a house in the elite Mount Auburn neighborhood in 1881.

 When Barney was five years old, she encountered Oscar Wilde at a New York hotel.
 Wilde scooped her up as she ran past him fleeing a group of small boys and held her out of their reach.
 Then he sat her down on his knee and told her a story.
 The next day he joined Barney and her mother on the beach, and Wilde inspired Alice to pursue art seriously, which she did despite her husband's disapproval.

 Like many girls of her time, Barney had a haphazard education.
 Her interest in the French language began with a governess who read Jules Verne stories aloud to her, so she would have to learn quickly to understand them.
-She and her younger sister Laura attended Les Ruches, a French boarding school in Fontainebleau, France, founded by feminist Marie Souvestre.
+She and her younger sister, Laura, attended Les Ruches, a French boarding school in Fontainebleau, France, founded by feminist Marie Souvestre.
 As an adult, she spoke and wrote French fluently.

-When she was ten, her family moved from Ohio to the Scott Circle area of Washington D.C., spending summers at their large cottage in Bar Harbor, Maine.
+When she was ten, her family moved from Ohio to the Sheridan Circle area of Washington D.C., spending summers at their large cottage in Bar Harbor, Maine.
 As the rebellious and unconventional daughter of one of the wealthiest families in town, she was often mentioned in Washington newspapers.
 In her early twenties she made headlines by galloping through Bar Harbor while driving a second horse on a lead ahead of her, riding astride instead of sidesaddle.

 Barney later said she knew she was a lesbian by age twelve, and she was determined to "live openly, without hiding anything".